cg20241b/hackathon-avgnpc/README.md

 - Verify that the ambient, diffuse, and specular components are visually distinguishable and aligned with the specified materials (plastic vs. metal appearance).

 After completing all requirements, your final project should showcase a properly lit scene with custom shader materials, a dynamic light source, and interactive controls for both the light and camera.

+---

+**How to Run:**

+1. Start the server by running `npm start`.
+2. Find the port where the server is running and click on the link to open the application in browser.